Five games to go and a trip to Gloucestershire beckons in a “season-defining” week for the Grecians.

 Head to Head

-City have a great record against Forest Green but go into boxing day six points behind their opposition.
-The teams have met each other 21 times and Exeter are unbeaten in the last four.
-The last time this fixture was scheduled for Boxing Day (2017) was abandoned because of a waterlogged pitch.
+City have a great record against Forest Green but go into Tuesday’s six-pointer four points behind their opposition.
+The teams have met each other 22 times and Exeter are unbeaten in the last five.

 - Exeter wins: 11